 - What was the most memorable advice you took away from any of these readings?

 - Browse through some of Batsell’s favorite journalism job listings below.
 What trends/patterns do you see in what employers are looking for?

 Poynter.org’s searchable job database

-I’m eager to hear your reactions to the book.
-For Tuesday’s class, please read Chapter 2: News As Conversation (the PDF is on Blackboard under “assignments”).
-By 11:59 p.m.
-Monday, Sept.
-15, post a reaction of 100 to 200 words as a comment on this post addressing the following question: How (if at all) did the chapter change the way you think about the role the audience plays in the journalistic process?
-In your response, cite specific examples from your own reading of the chapter, as well as your own observations and experience.
-It’s not acceptable to piggy-back on your classmates’ answers without reading the chapter yourself.
+My book, Engaged Journalism: Connecting With Digitally Empowered News Audiences (Columbia University Press, 2015) examines the changing relationship between journalists and the audiences they serve.
+I’m eager to hear your reactions.
+For Tuesday’s class, please read Chapter 2: News As Conversation (the PDF is on Canvas under “Files”).
+By 11:59 p.m. on Monday, Feb.
+12, post a reaction of 100 to 200 words to the #j4398 Google Form (http://j.mp/batsellreax) addressing the following question: How (if at all) did the chapter change the way you think about the role the audience plays in the journalistic process?
+For full credit, cite from your own reading of the chapter, as well as your own observations and experience.
+This assignment is worth 5 class participation points.

 Some thoughts on the present and future of news from Evan Smith, CEO of The Texas Tribune.

 Welcome back to SMU, and welcome to Digital Journalism!
 I look forward to navigating the digital jungle with you this semester.